tidev/winreglib/README.md

 ## Prerequisites

-`winreglib` requires Node.js v10.2.0 or newer.
+`winreglib` requires N-API version 3 and the following Node.js versions:

+* v8.12.0 or newer
+* v10.2.0 or newer

 ## Installation